 When it comes to posting about your businesses online, it’s important to tell stories that are relatable to everyday people.
 The story from the pizzeria is a great example of this because we’ve all burnt something in the kitchen.

-The post doesn’t have to belong or complicated, our example was less than 100 words, but when having story time on your Instagram feed, for example, you want to be concise with your words.
+The post doesn’t have to belong or be complicated, our example was less than 100 words, but when having story time on your Instagram feed, for example, you want to be concise with your words.
 This is done not to make people feel trapped in your post, sort of speak.

 While showing your best self, it’s also important to talk about previous failures.
 People learn by making mistakes, and if you only highlight the good and never the mistakes that lead to the lessons, you’ll seem less human.